mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 - Regular mode, which enables creating regular load tasks without versioning by marking extracted entities with a Task Name and Extraction Timestamp.

-The TDM operational mode is set in **fluxMode** field in the [config.js] file in the TDM GUI server (/usr/local/k2view/TDM/k2vtdmbe location):
+The TDM operational mode is set in the **fluxMode** field in the [config.js] file in the TDM GUI server (/usr/local/k2view/TDM/k2vtdmbe location):

 - **fluxMode** = **True** (default).
 - **fluxMode** = **False**.